josephcc/josephcc.github.com/source/_posts/2012-07-08-ACL-termmine.markdown

 @inproceedings{Chang:2012:LFT:2390665.2390698,
- author = {Chang, Joseph Z. and Chang, Jason S. and Jang, Jyh-Shing Roger}, title = {Learning to Find Translations and Transliterations on the Web}, booktitle = {Proceedings of the 50th Annual Meeting of the Association for Computational Linguistics: Short Papers - Volume 2}, series = {ACL '12}, year = {2012}, location = {Jeju Island, Korea},
+ author = {Chang, Joseph Z. and Chang, Jason S. and Jang, Jyh-Shing Roger}, title = {Learning to Find Translations and Transliterations on the Web}, booktitle = {Proceedings of the 50th Annual Meeting of the Association for Computational Linguistics}, series = {ACL '12}, year = {2012}, location = {Jeju Island, Korea},